Knowledge Exchange

 Research and community awareness working towards decreasing injury risk in sport dogs

-A Spaniel standing with motion tracking points attached
+A spaniel standing with motion tracking points attached

 Lead academic: Dr Roberta Ferro de Godoy

 This project will identify injury risk factors which impact sports dog welfare in the UK, particularly flyball and agility.
-Research will take place in collaboration with the British Flyball Association and The UK Kennel Club to decrease injuries in flyball and agility dogs through biomechanics research and the delivery of training and workshops.
+Research will take place in collaboration with the British Flyball Association and The Kennel Club to decrease injuries in flyball and agility dogs through biomechanics research and the delivery of training and workshops.

 For flyball, the research will compare kinematic and kinetic data from dogs using five different angulations of flyball box, which will then be used in conjunction with other interlinked studies to ascertain which box angulation may be deemed safest for canine competitors.
 On the agility side, the interest is to analyse kinematics and kinetics linked with the A-frame obstacle, always with the objective of identifying high demands and creating recommendations to decrease injury.